apple-fritter/conky.tide.py/README.md

 You also need to obtain an API key from Tidal API and set it in the script.

+---

 ## Usage
 To run the script, simply execute the `tide_chart.py` file after you have entered the required information into the script code.
+Saving your .conkyrc while an instance of Conky is running will cause it to restart and execute any properly referenced scripts.

+---

 ## 🤪 Conky Meta